Torticollis in Children

 These signs may go unnoticed until children are several weeks or even months old.
 As the child starts to gain more control of his or her head movements, and families notice a strong preference to look, turn, and play more on one side with an accompanying restriction in head rotation or lateral flexion.

 Once a parent or caregiver becomes concerned it is very important to act quickly so that the child can get the proper care and treatment.
-In general torticollis responds very well to Physical Therapy intervention, when part of a comprehensive treatment protocol that includes passive positioning, active stretching, therapeutic exercise, proper handling and environmental modifications where needed.
+In general children with Torticollis respond very well to Physical Therapy intervention, when part of a comprehensive treatment protocol that includes passive positioning, active stretching, therapeutic exercise, proper handling and environmental modifications.
 It truly is a team effort requiring participation of the family to carry over exercise and activity recommendations to ensure the best possible outcomes!

 Torticollis may lead to or be accompanied by additional conditions, such as: